minprog/cs50x-1718-1819/overviews/1 C/overview.md

 ## Help

-For information on (or help with) this week:
+For information on (or help with) this module:

 1. Attend your tutor's meeting.